dennisbartol/Card-High-Light/README.md

 # cardHighlight
-Move over one of the cards with your mouse, and watch the magic !
+Move over one of the cards with your mouse, and watch the magic unfold!

 Applies:<br />
 -Jquery<br />